-Within the realm of higher education there are a diverse range of courses that can evidence how emotional intelligence and reflective practice can co-exist.
+Within the realm of higher education, there is a diverse range of courses that can evidence how emotional intelligence and reflective practice can co-exist.
 Examples include those who are trainees in nursing, education and social work.
 Further, undergraduate and postgraduate programmes always contain elements whereby students can reflect on module output.

 Higher education can play an important role in developing practices on emotional intelligence and reflective practice.
 Examples of these practices are diverse in nature.
 For instance, in teacher training practitioners could examine emotional intelligence among trainees before, during and after the completion of their training.
 In health, emotional intelligence could be utilised with reflective practice to assess developmental progress.
 Within the field of sport, coaches could introduce emotional intelligence with their participants and regulate emotions periodically.

 This is a rather brief account of the reasons why psychology is important in higher education.
-The merits of studying psychology and departments introducing aspects, such as, emotional intelligence and reflective practice should be the norm into curriculum.
+The merits of studying psychology and departments introducing aspects, such as emotional intelligence and reflective practice should be the norm in the curriculum.
 In sum, psychology is an ongoing emotive behaviour that we consistently engage in and therefore it is crucial that this is studied within education.

 Gobinder Gill teaches psychology and research methods.